w-k-s/w-k-s.github.io/content/post/2024-01-23-erps-and-crms.md

 ## ERPs

-The core functionality of an ERP (Enterprise Resource Planning) Software is that it manages business financials.
+The core functionality of an ERP (Enterprise Resource Planning) Software is that it manages business financials (Huge over-simplification).
 This is done through a General Ledger that keeps track of money coming in and money going out.

 But financials here also includes assets like machinery and inventory, and tracking payments to and from vendors and customers.

 Typically, an ERP solution offers modules that increases the scope of what it manages.
-For example, a logistics module would allow it to keep track of Supply chain and feed that data directly into the accounting.
+For example, a logistics module would allow it to keep track of Supply chain and feed that data directly into the ledger.

---
+---

 ## CRMs